browserengineering/book/book/chrome.md

 *Phew*.
 That was a lot of surgery to `InlineLayout`.
 But as a result, `InlineLayout` should now look a lot like the other layout classes.
-And, we now have individual layout object corresponding to each word in the document.
-The `handle_click` function should now working
+And, we now have individual layout objects corresponding to each word in the document.
+The `handle_click` function should now be working
 correctly: when you click on a link `find_element` should return the exact `TextNode` that you clicked on, from which you could get a link: